Andrea Armani: Career and research

-Armani is interested in nonlinear materials and integrated optical devices, which are used in everything from diagnostics to telecommunications.
-When she was offered her position at University of Southern California, she delivered a hand-written acceptance letter to Yannis C. Yortsos.
-She is director of the W. M. Keck Photonics Cleanroom and John D. O’Brien Nanofabrication Laboratory.
+Armani began her faculty career at the University of Southern California in the Viterbi School of Engineering.
+When she was offered her position, she delivered a hand-written acceptance letter to Yannis C. Yortsos.
+She was the director of the W. M. Keck Photonics Cleanroom and John D. O'Brien Nanofabrication Laboratory overseeing its design, construction, and opening.
 From 2010 to 2017, she was the Fluor Early Career Chair of Engineering, and in 2017, she was appointed the Ray Irani Chair in Chemical Engineering and Materials Science.
 She has appointments in Chemical Engineering and Materials Science, Biomedical Engineering, Electrical Engineering, Mechanical Engineering, and Chemistry.

-Her research group is highly interdisciplinary, working from the fundamentals of material discovery and optics to applications in integrated optics and diagnostics.
+From 2015 to 2019, she was a Faculty Fellow at Northrop Grumman, and in 2023, she joined the Ellison Institute of Technology as the Sr. Director of Engineering and Physical Sciences.
+In this role, she leads a team of scientists and engineers advancing biomedical technologies and agritech instrumentation for global impact.

+Armani's first research experience, supported by an NSF REU, was in Prof. Heinrich Jaeger's lab studying the self-assembly of diblock co-polymer films.
+She completed her senior thesis with Prof. David Grier studying optical binding between particles using a linear optical trap.
+She presented these results at the spring APS March meeting in 2001, which was her first conference presentation.

+Once she joined USC, Armani blended optics and chemistry.
 She used gold nanoparticles to create low power frequency combs, which can be used as high precision light sources in fields such as cybersecurity, chemical sensing and GPS.
 The gold nanoparticles increase the light that circulates in the device, allowing the microlaser to operate at a range of wavelengths at high intensity.
 She also works on hybrid organic-inorganic photonics which combine organic materials with conventional integrated photonic devices.
-In this work, she invented several new organic small molecules to improve optical device performance for Raman lasers and frequency comb generation.
+In this work, she invented several new organic small molecules to improve optical device performance for Raman lasers, frequency comb generation, and frequency switchable devices.
 She invented a photo-responsive material and created a flexible indicator from a tri-layer polymer-based device, which changes colour when exposed to UV light.
 The colour change is due to the polymer irreversibly cleaving when exposed to UV-light.
 This device could be used in preventive healthcare to protect against skin cancer.
 She was supported by the Office of Naval Research to develop an interferometric optical biosensor.
 The proposed biosensor is able to detect DNA and bacteria.
 She developed a high-resolution polarimetric elastography instrument to characterise the mechanical properties of visco-elastic materials.
-This has been used to study the extracellular matrix in pancreatic tissue and porcine tissue.
+This has been used to study the extracellular matrix in pancreatic tissue and porcine tissue and has potential in cancer diagnostics.